Lesson 6 of 7 - Learn what kids need and how to parent effectively

 • self-improvement lessons 1 thru 6 (or 7, for stepfamilies)

-• basic Q&A about divorce, marriage, and bioparenting, and...
+• Q&A about divorce, marriage, parenting, and stepfamilies

 • typical kids' developmental and family-adjustment needs

 Typical divorcing parents and stepfamily adults are challenged to fill minor kids' needs and their own effectively despite many conflicts and distractions.
-Traditional intact-biofamily parenting norms often no longer apply.
+Traditional intact-family parenting norms often no longer apply

-The questions below span co--parenting basics and common stepfamily co-parenting problems.
+The questions below come from my 36 years' experience working with hundreds of divorcing and stepfamily adults and kids.
 The answers here are brief, and most include links to more detailed information.

 Questions Parents Should Ask After Divorce and Re/marriage